Sanja Grohar

-Sanja Grohar (born 7 February 1984 in Kranj) is a Slovenian singer, model, tv host and influencer.
+Sanja Grohar (born 7 February 1984 in Kranj) is a Slovenian singer, model, tv host, influencer and beauty pageant titleholder.

 She won the Miss Slovenia competition in 2005 and attended Miss World 2005.
 She also won the title of best Playmate in the Slovenian men's magazine Playboy and posed for FHM.
 She has released a number of singles since.